 Requirements for Filing for Naturalization

 There are a wide variety of reasons and scenarios where a person might find themselves being denied citizenship.
-This can be a devastating outcome to what would have been a happy outcome, but it is not the end of the road.
-Denials are given for definitive reasons.
+This can be a devastating outcome, but it is not the end of the road.
+N-400 Denials are given for definitive reasons.
 They are fundamentally based on legal requirements published by the government.
 If warranted, they can be challenged as well.

 Before we go any further, let’s take a look at the general eligibility requirements for filing your N-400 Application for Naturalization:

-• Be physically present in the United States for at least 6 months for each of the immediately preceding 5 years
+- Be physically present in the United States for at least 30 months out of the 5 years preceding your application, or for spouses, 18 months out of the 3 preceding years.

 These requirements are quite straightforward.
 So what gets you in a situation where a denial of citizenship is given?
 Let’s take a look at the most common recurring reasons for denial of citizenship.